-For many who are starting out in music production, you may have heard of more experienced producers recommending synths such as Native Instrument’s Massive, Xfer Records’ Serum or Lennar Digital’s Sylenth1.
-Although these synths are so-called “industry standards” and sound great, they often come with a steep learning curve and hefty price tag, which are not ideal if you are just getting into producing.
+Although these synths are so-called “industry standards” and certainly sound great, they often come with a steep learning curve and hefty price tag, which aren’t ideal if you’re just getting into producing.

-Circle2, on the other hand, is a lightweight and fun synth that is also capable of producing some stellar sounds.
-It has all the essential features you need to know and learn about synthesis without the intimidating user interface of Massive or Sylenth1.
+Circle2, on the other hand, is a lightweight and fun synth that’s also capable of producing some stellar sounds.
+It has all the essential features you need without the intimidating user interface of Massive or Sylenth1.

 Here are a couple of reasons why I think Circle2 is the perfect synth for the beginner producer.

 Circle2 has a beautiful user interface – full of color and (of course) circles.
-On first look, the interface may seem pretty complicated but it isn’t.
-The main workspace is divided into three segments.
+The interface may seem pretty complicated at first glance, but it’s actually quite simple.
+The main workspace is divided into three sections.
 The left section is where your sound generators live, the middle section is where you can apply filters and effects to your sound, and the right section is where you have your modulators.

 Speaking about modulators, most advanced synths such as Serum and Massive have pretty complex ways of carrying out and routing modulation.
 But what I love about Circle2 is how easy it is to modulate a parameter and hear how each modulator changes the sound.
 To modulate a parameter, simply drag the “circle” at the top left of the modulator and place it on an empty circle below a parameter.
 Hovering the circle over the parameter auditions how the modulator affects the sound.